CivicTechWR/WRvotes/docs/resources/voter-info.md

 For more information, see our page containing [information about school board elections](/resources/school-boards-info).

-## Getting Informed

-#### I don't feel informed enough to vote.
-Where do I start?

-Start by finding your municipal ward on the [ward map](/) or by finding your ward in the [list of wards](/wards).
-There you can find the candidates running for each position in your area, their websites, news articles about them, and events where they will be appearing.

-Once you know your candidates, it is time to figure out who deserves your vote.
-Here are some strategies for becoming informed relatively
-quickly:

-- Attend all-candidates meetings for the races, or watch/listen to recordings of all-candidates meetings.
-This will cost you 2-4 hours per meeting, but is an effective way of comparing candidates against each other.

-- Visit candidate websites and/or social media presences.
-This can give you a sense of what candidates stand for and whether their views correspond to yours, but is not great for comparing candidates.

-- Read the answers to surveys posted by special interest groups.
-  Reading responses from different (especially opposed) groups is a good way to assess how candidates respond differently to different audiences.

-- Read news coverage of candidates.
-Beware that some news coverage on social media feeds are written by advocates for particular candidates, and thus will be biased towards that candidate (and away from the competition).

-There are also less effective strategies, such as voting for whatever candidate comes to your house and shakes your hand.
-Politicians know this strategy is effective, and they devote a lot of time to this, but other than identifying candidates who put time into door-knocking it does not give you much information about which candidates are best for their jobs.

-#### I don't feel informed enough to vote and there is not much time left.
-What do I do?

-If you are stretched for time, you can follow one or two races and cast informed votes for those.
-The regional level of government is important, and many people do not pay sufficient attention to regional council candidates.
-Other influential positions are mayors and regional chair, though this year the regional chair will be appointed.

-Spending an hour watching or listening to one all-candidates meeting can help you select the best candidates quickly.
-Skip the introductions and start listening to one of the questions in the middle of the debate.

-Alternatively, you can follow one or two races by reading the campaign literature (in printed form or on the Internet) from the contenders, and choosing the candidates that match your views most closely.

 #### How do I follow what is going on during the election?